alohamujeeb/alohamujeeb.github.io/docs/linux/linux-networking/linux-firewall.md

 Note:
 Prerouting and postrouting is closely related to [NAT](nat1.md) (click for more details)

-- PREROUTING is the usual place for [DNAT](nat1.md) (Destination NAT) — changing the destination IP/port before routing happens.
+- PREROUTING is the usual place for [DNAT](nat1.md) (Destination NAT): changing the destination IP/port before routing happens.
-- POSTROUTING is where [SNAT](nat1.md) (Source NAT) or masquerading happens — modifying the source IP after routing, just before the packet leaves the system.
+- POSTROUTING is where [SNAT](nat1.md) (Source NAT) or masquerading happens: modifying the source IP after routing, just before the packet leaves the system.

 ---